skip to main content

 Physical Therapist Assistant

-The American Career College Physical Therapist Assistant program is geared toward preparing you helps prepare graduates for a challenging, rewarding career as a physical therapist assistant.
-Get ready to provide support in exciting environments such as hospitals, rehabilitation facilities, clinics, medical offices and a range of other healthcare settings.
+In as little as 20 months, ACC’s Physical Therapist Assistant program — available at our Orange County (Anaheim) and Ontario campuses — helps prepare graduates for a challenging, rewarding career as a physical therapist assistant (PTA).
+Get ready to provide support in a variety of healthcare settings such as hospitals, rehabilitation facilities, clinics, medical offices, and more.

 • Providing help to individuals with health conditions that limit their ability to move and perform activities